theburaq/GUI-Exercise/README.md

 # GUI-Exercise
-Using Python to create a GUI image of a tree on screen
+Using Python to create a GUI image of a tree on screen.
+Used 'for' loop nested in 'if' & 'else' statements